bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is at the top level if you like at it in an outline form.
+The it() or test() should each contain a single test and fall within the describe() portion.
+A single describe() can contain many it()'s.
+Each describe() is a heading and the it()'s a test's that involve subject of the describe().

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To be able to develop and test you application much quicker.
+To write better code and to avoid regression.
+To finish with a much more stable product and something that is easier to manage in the future.

+I think it is an excellent approach.
+I've have gone back to applications i have written and started trying to write tests for them.
+I did find that my code can only be as good as my knowledge of testing is. i was forced to "dumb-down" some of my code because i was unable to write tests for it.
+I ended up with simpler code but it is much easier to read and debug. i believe as become a better tester, my code will become more complex.
+I should be able to refactor and not break the tests.
+I look forward to writing the tests first on my own personal projects.

 1. Mention three types of automated tests.

+1.unit level testing
+2. api testing
+3. ui testing
+4. regression testing
+5. end to end testing

 ## Project Set Up